suvoni/CTF_Writeups/pingCTF_2022/README.md

 	}
 }
 ```
 Essentially, ```OnCollisionEnter()``` says that if the ball hits the racket, that collision counts as a hit and increases our score.
 Conversely, ```OnTriggerEnter()``` says that if the ball hits the barrier, that collision counts as a miss and decreases our score. *However*, we can change ```OnTriggerEnter()``` so that any collision the ball makes with the barrier will count as a hit, rather than a miss!
 This also has the benefit of being more subtle to bypass the anti-cheat engine, because we still need the same amount of balls and time to reach a score of 2022 as the original, authentic version of the game.
-The improved code is shown below:
+The improved code is shown below.
+Notice that until 2022 balls have collided with the barrier, barrier collisions count as successful ball hits.
+After 2022 balls have been thrown, we know our score is high enough and we can end the game, *subtly*, by reverting barrier collisions back to counting as ball misses.
 ```C#
 public void OnTriggerEnter(Collider collider)
 {